 Cascade is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cascade is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Cascade who work in sales jobs (16.23%), management occupations (10.09%), and business and financial occupations (7.89%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.30% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 19.30% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, Cascade is nearly on par with the US average for all cities of 21.84%: 17.59% of adults 25 and older in Cascade have a bachelor's degree or advanced degree.
+The education level of Cascade citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.59% of adults 25 and older in Cascade have a college degree.

 Cascade is a somewhat ethnically-diverse town.
 The people who call Cascade home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cascade residents report their race to be White, followed by Native American.
 Important ancestries of people in Cascade include European, Irish, German, English, and Norwegian.